Rakic0/Jupiter-For-React/README.markdown

 - Support for Javascript and React
 - Execute code cells and view the output in real-time
 - Markdown support for adding explanations and documentation
-- Easily displaying content on screen using intergrated function
+- Easily displaying content on screen using integrated function
 - Caching imports and optimized bundling

 ## Installation